mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 2. Capturing Audio Event
 ------

-To capture custom audio data from hardware abstraction layer such as microphone, one must know the following steps as given;
+To capture (custom audio data) or (audio bytes) from hardware abstraction layer such as microphone, one must know the following steps as given;

 ```
 apm-> gain_control () -> set_stream_analog_level (capture_level);